Eschatologue/CM_wiki/docs/character-creation/ability-scores/charisma.md

 ### Spellcasting Ability

-Bards, paladins, sorcerers, and warlocks use Charisma as their spellcasting ability, which helps determine the saving throw DCs of spells they cast.
+Bards, paladins, sorcerers, and warlocks use Charisma as their spellcasting ability, which helps determine the Saving Throw DCs of spells they cast.

 ### Charisma saves